 The Investment Committee is both a preparatory and a decision-making committee.
-Its responsibilities include evaluating and approving standard portfolio acquisitions valued at MEUR 75 or more, portfolio acquisitions not considered to be standard and valued at MEUR 25 or more and investments that require the approval of the Swedish Financial Supervisory Authority.
+Its responsibilities include evaluating and approving standard portfolio acquisitions valued at EUR 75m or more, portfolio acquisitions not considered to be standard and valued at EUR 25m or more and investments that require the approval of the Swedish Financial Supervisory Authority.
 The Investment Committee is also involved in the process of potential revaluations of credit portfolios.
 The Investment Committee is to have at least three members appointed by the Board on an annual basis.
 The Chairman must be independent in relation to the Company and the Company's management and may not be the Board Chairman of Hoist Finance.
-The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the Company's Investment Policy.
-Since the 2019 AGM, the Board's Investment Committee has been composed of Malin Eriksson (Chairman), Liselotte Hjorth, Joakim Rubin and Lars Wollung.
+The Committee meets at least four times per financial year and whenever a Committee decision or recommendation is required as per the Company's Investment Policy or Revaluation Policy.
+Since the 2020 AGM, the Board's Investment Committee has been composed of Malin Eriksson (Chairman), Liselotte Hjorth, Lars Wollung and Henrik Käll.